ColinMichaels/Plunderverse/replit.md

-# Solar System Explorer
+# Plunderverse - Solar System Explorer

 ## Overview

-This is an interactive 3D solar system exploration game built with React, Three.js, and Express.
-Users can navigate through space, explore planets, and learn about our solar system through an immersive 3D experience.
-The application features realistic planetary orbits, detailed planet information, keyboard controls for space navigation, and audio feedback.
+This is "Plunderverse" - a Firefly-inspired 3D space outlaw game built with React, Three.js, and Express.
+Set in 2149 in a bankrupt solar system, players operate on the fringes as smugglers and space outlaws.
+The game features a comprehensive outlaw gameplay system including faction reputation, moral choices with consequences, crew management, heat/notoriety tracking, and a 4-act story progression from Rogue to Space Pirate Supreme.
+Built with a JSON-based mission authoring system for easy content creation while maintaining a sci-fi aesthetic with outlaw mechanics.

 ## User Preferences